 Extensive professional development including short term counselling, trauma, depression, anxiety, bereavement, sexual abuse, safeguarding, transgender issues, sexual health, working with young adults, and termination of pregnancy.

 Tavistock Course on the Development of Psychoanalytic Theory.

 Psychodynamic Couples Counselling.

-I have been qualified for 17 years.
-Before setting up my private practice I spent over a decade working as a young people counsellor within the voluntary sector.
-During the 90s I assisted families affected by HIV in the contexts of support groups and individual counselling.
+I have been qualified for 20 years.
+Before setting up my private practice I spent over a decade working as a young people counsellor in a sexual health clinic.
+During the 90s I assisted families affected by HIV in the contexts of support groups and individual counselling post qualification.
 Before I trained as a therapist I worked as a journalist and bookseller.

 Areas of counselling I deal with